What can a good Financial Advisor tell you? Looking beyond the obvious

 When people think about the value their financial advisor provides, many immediately think about investment returns.
-However, looking at returns alone is taking a narrow perspective because it’s only one part.
-You may be thinking; “… um hello…. it’s the most important part!...isn’t it?”
+However, looking at returns alone is taking a narrow perspective because it's only one part.
+You may be thinking, isn't that the most important part?
+Not necessarily.

 A good financial advisor provides value in ways that cannot be illustrated on your investment statement.